Endpoint Security allowlist and blocklist

 :

-Coro displays the Add new file record dialog:
+Coro displays the Add to allowlist dialog.

 -